 But if it is possible to feed dogs a vegan diet, why not cats?

 Unlike our canine friends who are omnivores (meaning they feed on both plants and meat), felines are obligate carnivores.
 Being an obligate carnivore means that they get their sustenance from meat alone.
 There are two principal points here.
 First, a cat’s digestive system is designed to break down meat.
 And second, some of the nutrients essential to feline health are found only in animal tissue, not plants.

-Taurine is an amino acid which cats need in their diet.
+Taurine is an amino acid that cats need in their diet.
 This is found only in animal sources such as meat and milk.
-(Note that many cats are lactose intolerant.
-Though fine in small quantities for cats that have the enzymes to properly digest it, milk is not an ideal source of taurine. ) While dogs can naturally produce it, given they have a complete diet, cats can not.
-They must get taurine through a carnivorous diet.
+(Note that many cats are lactose intolerant, though milk is fine in small quantities for those that have the enzymes to properly digest it, it is not an ideal source of taurine. ) While dogs can naturally produce taurine, given they have a complete diet, cats can not.
+They must get it through a carnivorous diet.

 A cat deficient in taurine is at risk of developing a heart condition called dilated cardiomyopathy (DCM).
 The heart muscles become thin and weak, resulting in ineffective pumping of the heart.
 The body, various tissues and organs suffer a reduced oxygen and blood supply which could be fatal if not corrected early on.

 Also, a taurine deficiency can cause severe eye problems and blindness.

 Cats have a higher need for protein, than dogs.
 Plants generally have lower levels of high-quality and highly-digestible protein.
 Balancing the nutrient content per volume of vegan cat food is a challenge.
 For owners, this means paying for more protein supplementation, and we can all relate how difficult and finicky felines can be!